If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 Moving In…

 A deposit is a monetary guarantee against any damage losses incurred by the owner while renting you the property.
-So it makes sense to ensure that you aren't accused of damaging anything that was done before you moved in.

 In this respect, it is advisable to take pictures of the apartment once the rental contract is agreed.

-Strangely, people usually neglect to do this – probably due to the excitement of moving in.
+Strangely, people usually neglect to do this, probably due to the excitement of moving in.

 When inspecting the property and taking your pictures, look out for the following and take snaps accordingly: